 Third-party apps on an iPhone have large file sizes due to in-app data.
 So, if you decide to back up these apps, it’ll automatically take more time for the backup process to complete.
 You can speed up this process by uninstalling apps that you rarely use or don’t need at all.

 In many cases, users have 5-6 unnecessary apps on their iPhone that do nothing except occupying space.
 So, before starting with the backup, make sure to remove these apps from your device.

 - Delete Old Media Files

 Apart from the third-party apps, even the old media files occupy unnecessary storage space.
-So, after you’ve uninstalled the third-party applications, explore your media library and remove all the non-essential media files.
+After you’ve uninstalled the third-party applications, explore your media library, and remove all the non-essential media files.
 Believe it or not, but removing media files like photos, songs, videos will shorten the backup time by a huge margin.

 - Transfer Your Media Files to a PC

 There are several situations when people might not be comfortable with deleting media files permanently.
 If that’s the case, you can transfer these files to a PC and store them safely.
 You don’t have to transfer all the data.

 Choose photos and videos that are extremely important and move them to your computer; once they are successfully transferred, simply backup the rest of the data from your iPhone.
 As opposed to earlier, it’ll take comparatively less time for the backup to complete after you’ve moved a portion of the data to your PC.

 - Connect to a Stable Internet Connection